Seaview, Isle of Wight: The village

 The High Street is perpendicular to the shore.
 On the seafront lies the Old Fort pub, a drinking spot popular with both residents and summer visitors.
 The Salterns Cottages used to house salt pan workers.
 One street is named Rope Walk because long sections of rope for rigging ships were laid out there.

 The well-known Priory Bay is approximately a ten-minute walk from the village.
 This stretch of beach can only be reached at low tide.
 It is filled with white sand and offers excellent swimming conditions.
 In addition, Seagrove Bay, between the village and Priory Bay, is quite popular.
 Some of the largest houses in the area are along Pier Road and Bluett Avenue, and this is partly responsible for the nickname "millionaires avenues".
 Further large period houses, now largely divided into flats, can be found in Ryde Road.

 In 1870, Augustus Gough-Calthorpe, 6th Baron Calthorpe, had a French Renaissance style house, Woodlands Vale, built by Samuel Sanders Teulon.
 The nearby Calthorpe Road is named after the family.

 Seaview has many holiday homes including some with sea views.
 This leads to a seasonal variation in the activity in the village - with many second-home owners visiting only in the summer months or holiday periods.
 There are two hotels, the Seaview Hotel and the Northbank Hotel.
-There is a pub, pizza place, café, stationery shop, pharmacist, Post office, Community grocery shop, Beauty Clinic, seaside clothing shop, biltong shop and an art gallery.
+There is a pub, pizza place / café, stationery shop, pharmacist, Post office, Community grocery shop, Beauty Clinic, wine shop, seaside clothing shop, Seaview Beach Shop and an art gallery.

 No Man's Land Fort, formerly part of the coast defences and now a luxury residence, is visible in the Solent one mile from Seaview.

 Public transport is available on Southern Vectis bus route 8, which operates between Ryde, Bembridge, Sandown and Newport.

 St. Peter's Church the village's Church of England church built in 1859.